Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 6. Your Clothing

 You want to blend in with your surroundings and not give away your location to your target.
-For this reason, the clothing you wear is very important as any other tip for success in tree stand hunting.
+For this reason, the clothing you wear is as important as any other tip for success in tree stand hunting.
 Camouflage clothing is the standard for not only tree stand hunting but hunting in general.

 7. Practice, Practice & Practice